nlohmann/std_json/proposal.md

 *Throws:* `std::domain_error` if the JSON value which the member function is called upon is not of type `json_type::object`.

-*Complexity:* The same complexity af for the underlying data structure defined by `ObjectType` to find an element.
+*Complexity:* The same complexity af for the underlying data structure defined by `object_type` to find an element.
 Constant overhead by `basic_json`.